vikihs2/deployExam/ManagingAgriculture/README.md

-# Project: SmartAgro — Frontend (Razor MVC)
+# Project: AgroCore — Frontend (Razor MVC)

-This README documents the frontend work I implemented for the SmartAgro project.
+This README documents the frontend work I implemented for the AgroCore project.
 I wrote this as if I performed the entire front-end implementation locally.

 ---